San Diego Dining Experiences

 The Britannia Tearooms

 Sit down for a spot of tea and biscuits at The Britannia Tearooms, nestled in the heart of Point Loma’s Midway District.
 With a nod to British literature, such as Harry Potter and Sherlock Holmes, this adorable teahouse pays homage to characters from timeless English classics.
 Looking for the perfect in-store gift?
 Visit the Mary Poppins gift shop!
 Popping in for some tea and scones?
 Take a peek through the looking glass in the Mad Hatter’s Tearoom.
-Thrifted vintage-style decor—think retro lamps and flower garland—creates a bright and cheery ambiance as you sip on your tea of choice (they have over 60 specialty house teas to choose from!).
+Thrifted vintage-style decor, from retro lamps to flower garlands, creates a bright and cheery atmosphere.
+Sip your tea of choice—there are over 60 specialty house teas to explore!

 Location: Point Loma